 Most people do not understand that interactions with an insurance adjuster on a personal injury claim can be stressful and certainly not fun.
 Even after the insurance company has stipulated liability or “accepted liability,” the negotiation begins once the subject of money comes up.

-If you are handling your case yourself, you will likely have to deal with insurance adjuster tactics like a lowball offer.
-Adjusters are trained in techniques designed to reduce the amount they must payout on a personal injury case.
+If you are handling your case yourself, you will likely have to deal with insurance adjuster tactics like a lowball insurance settlement offer.
+Adjusters are trained in techniques designed to reduce the amount they must pay on a personal injury case.

-This article highlights the lowball tactic and gives options on responding that may benefit your case.
+This article highlights the lowball tactic and other tricks and gives options on responding that may benefit your case.
 And how to negotiate a settlement with an insurance claims adjuster.

 What is a Lowball Insurance Settlement Offer?

 A lowball settlement offer is an offer that is clearly outside the reasonable value of your claim.
 In personal injury cases, adjusters use the lowball settlement offer as a technique to lower your expectations of what your claim is worth.

-How to Negotiate a Settlement Offer With a Claims Adjuster?
+How to Negotiate a Settlement Offer With an Insurance Claims Adjuster?

 Frequently, personal injury victims choose to deal with an adjuster without the help of a local attorney.
 The process is harder for those who represent themselves because they lack the leverage of a jury, and most are not trained in negotiation.
 Here are a few tips for negotiating your claim with an adjuster.